 Kenzo Estate has some distribution in Japan and at select restaurants in California including Thomas Keller’s French Laundry but for the most part the wine sales are conducted directly through the winery.
 Allow at least 20 minutes to the winery from the Silverado Trail.

-And in late 2016, Kenzo opened Kenzo, a premium Japanese restaurant focusing on sushi with plenty of wine and sake options (including as expected featured wines from Kenzo Estate).
+And in late 2016, Kenzo opened Kenzo (in the old space vacated by Pearl Restaurant), a premium Japanese restaurant focusing on sushi with plenty of wine and sake options (including as expected featured wines from Kenzo Estate).
 Fresh fish is flown in daily from Tsukiji market in Tokyo.
-The restaurant only seats 25 people; the interior was designed by Kenzo’s wife Natsuko.
+The restaurant only seats 27 people (spread among 10 tables and the tiny sushi bar); the interior was designed by Kenzo’s wife Natsuko.
 The restaurant is located in downtown Napa and earned a Michelin star in 2017.
+This is not the couple’s first restaurant – visitors to Japan can find several Kenzo owned restaurants and tasting rooms – we will try to visit some of these during our next visit to Japan.

 Winery & Grounds